Our first publication is live at www.grandreunion.net/kickoff

 Grand re Union aims at documenting, while also cultivating and transmitting, relevant knowledge and practices honed in dance, movement, and choreographic reflection and creation.

 Originally designed as an in-person conference in Poland for June 2020, Grand re Union moves from being a ten-day in-person gathering to a two-year platform for commissioning, collecting and archiving the intersecting, transdisciplinary practices of dance and choreography.
-The project is precipitated in response to growing extremism and polarization tearing at the fabric of inter-human and interspecies relations, and our connection to nature, positing that the body-based practice of dance and choreography can help heal our world.
+The project is precipitated in response to growing extremism and polarization tearing at the fabric of inter-human and interspecies relations, and our connection to nature, positing that the body-based practice of dance and choreography can help heal our planet.

 Grand re Union conjures the first horizontal improvisational collective Grand Union, established in 1969 by protagonists of postmodern dance.
 Project partners and artists will exercise the choreographic traditions borne of that time—renewing the knowledge created then, and adding to it the practices flourishing in the field since.